 Early medieval health and medicine.
 I am broadly interested in rethinking medical knowledge and practice in early medieval societies, initially through my interest in reproduction.
 Various reproductive technologies survive in a sizeable, but still neglected, body of medical manuscripts.
 Many of these manuscripts were produced, exchanged and kept by religious institutions like monasteries and cathedrals.
 Fertility remedies in medical manuscripts from monasteries might seem pointless.
 I am currently exploring how evidence for other ways lay men and women interacted with monasteries when dealing with infertility or childlessness (e.g. by asking for prayers or donating lands) help us understand how fertility remedies in manuscripts from monasteries might have moved beyond the cloister walls.

 Project Adheeldrudis.
 'Current' research activity is stretching it a little...this is a new area of research I would like to move into within the next couple of years.
-Probably in the earlier tenth century, a woman called Adheeldrudis (or Heeldrudis) wrote a Latin prayer upside down in the margin of a manuscript.
-Seeking the intercession of St Susanna, Adheeldrudis prayed to God asking not to be pregnant.
-Getting to hear an early medieval woman's voice on unwanted pregnancy is so unusual.
+Probably in the earlier tenth century, a woman called Adheeldrudis (or Heeldrudis) or someone acting on her behalf wrote a Latin prayer upside down in the margin of a manuscript.
+Seeking the intercession of St Susanna, Adheeldrudis prayed to God that she was not (or never would be?) pregnant.
+Getting to hear an early medieval woman's voice on unwanted pregnancy is highly unusual.
 Who was she?
 Did she already know she was pregnant and, if so, how did she know?
 Why did she write the prayer down?
-Why on a page explaining Greek terms used by church fathers?
+Why on a page explaining Greek terms used by theological authors?
 Was she a nun?
 Is that why she had access to the manuscript?
 Did she intend anyone else to read her words?
-Any answers require tackling even bigger questions about women's writing, participation in learning, knowledge of medicine and the body, and experience of religious / secular life.
-I'd like to use Adheeldrudis's prayer as a way of thinking about women's lives before 1000.
+Was she the one who actually wrote it down?
+Any answers require tackling even bigger questions about women's writing, participation in learning, knowledge of medicine and the body, and experiences of religious / secular life.
+I'd like to use Adheeldrudis's prayer as a focal point for thinking about women's lives before 1000.

 The Sterility of their Wives: Handling Infertility in Carolingian Europe (Leverhulme Early Career Research Fellowship, 2014-17)